centralchaos/maybe_finance_hass/maybe_finance/README.md

 ---

-> [!NOTE]
+Architectures
+- amd64
+- aarch64
-> Currently the build for armv7 is broken, if someone is interested in fixing hit me up. i386 seems to be harder since there is no ruby:slim for this architecture.
+- Currently the build for armv7 is broken, if someone is interested in fixing hit me up.
+- i386 seems to be harder since there is no ruby:slim for this architecture.
+- The Tailwindcss library used by maybe does not support armhf

 ## Contributing